Ambulatory Blood Pressure Monitoring

 This device automatically measures your blood pressure at regular intervals during the day and night for a 24 hour period.
 It uses a small blood pressure machine that is attached to a belt around your body and is connected via a tube to a cuff wrapped around your upper arm.
 It is small enough not to obstruct normal daily life while you can even sleep with it on.

-What Smulatory Blood Pressure Monitoring?
+What Amulatory Blood Pressure Monitoring?

 Your doctor may request you have an Ambulatory Blood Pressure Monitor for the following reasons: